Join the #kindnessMatters Movement

 We Have a Tremendous Power

-When it seems that negative messaging has gotten out of control a tiny spark of optimism can ignite a movement to change all that currently seems impossibly lost.
 Posting happy positive messages can help to over ride the negativity of other media posts.
 It can enlighten and create change and we can each be a part of this change.
+When it seems that negative messaging has gotten out of control a tiny spark of optimism can ignite a movement to change those negative thoughts.

 Kindness matters.
 I first noticed the kindnessmatters hashtag on Twitter.
 I admit that I knew little on its origin when I first began tagging it to my Twitter and Facebook posts.
 I just knew that I wanted to be part of the movement to eliminate the anger, fear, and hurt of the many negative social media posts.
 There was indeed nothing wrong with my using it in this manner.
 This is how the tag was intentionally created to be used.